 This might be the most important tip: Give yourself the ability to truly disengage from work and all your devices.
 If you must check in, provide specific times that you’ll be available, and limit your accessibility to those times.

-Think of your vacation as a mandatory break for your health and well being, and be sure to block off some time when you get back for catching up.
+Think of your vacation as a mandatory break for your health and well being, and be sure to block off time when you get back for catching up.
 With the right preparation, you can return feeling more energized, ready to tackle tough projects and prepared to take advantage of any opportunities that may emerge.